pavel-2020/misc/text.md

 The default selection mode is multiple.
 As an alternative, you can set the [selectionMode](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/selectionMode) property to *"single"*.

-To obtain the selected node's data, use the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#onSelectionChanged) function.
+To obtain the selected node's data, use the [onItemSelectionChanged](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#onItemSelectionChanged) function.
 In the code below, this function displays the selected book and its author:

+#### 60 Enable Node Drag & Drop
+Drag & Drop allows users to reorder nodes and change their hierarchy.
+This functionality is not used in this tutorial.
+For details, refer to the Drag & Drop for Plain Data Structure demo.

 #### 70 Enhance Performance on Large Datasets
-If the dataset is large, enable the Virtual Mode to enhance performance.
+If you use a large remote dataset, enable the Virtual Mode to enhance performance.
 In this mode, the TreeView loads a set of child nodes once a user expands the parent node for the first time.

-To enable this feature, set the [virtualModeEnabled](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#virtualModeEnabled) property to **true**.
-Note that this mode is only available when the TreeView's [dataStructure](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataStructure) is plain.

-When the data source is remote, the TreeView requests data for each expanded node.
-To prevent this for nodes that do not nest others, set the [hasItems](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/#hasItems) field to **false** for the corresponding data objects.

-As an alternative to virtual mode, you can use a custom logic to process requested data.
-To do this, specify the [createChildren](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#createChildren) function as shown in the [Load Data on Demand](/Demos/WidgetsGallery/Demo/TreeView/LoadDataOnDemand) demo.
+Refer to the Virtual Mode demo for details.